umcconnell/destroyer2/docs/docs.md

 ### Ready

-Indicates that the room is ready and the client should show the game interface
+Indicates that the room is ready and the client should show the game interface.

 -   **Type:** <br>
     `ready`